PsyTeachR/msc-data-skills/inst/book/docs/09-glm.md

 ### What is the GLM?

-The General Linear Model (GLM) a general mathematical framework for expressing relationships among variables that can express or test linear relationships between a numerical **dependent variable** and any combination of categorical or continuous **independent variables**.
+The <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/g#general-linear-model'>General Linear Model</a> (GLM) is a general mathematical framework for expressing relationships among variables that can express or test <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/l#linear'>linear</a> relationships between a numerical <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/d#dependent-variable'>dependent variable</a> and any combination of <a class='glossary' target='_blank' title='Data that can only take certain values, such as types of pet.' href='https://psyteachr.github.io/glossary/c#categorical'>categorical</a> or <a class='glossary' target='_blank' title='Data that can take on any values between other existing values.' href='https://psyteachr.github.io/glossary/c#continuous'>continuous</a> <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/i#independent-variable'>independent variables</a>.

 ### Components {#glm-components}